 NREL breaks ground on new Colorado facility to accelerate laboratory-scale innovations

-The 127,000-square-foot laboratory in Golden, Colorado, USA, will enable collaboration with industry partners, universities and other DOE laboratories to accelerate laboratory-scale innovations in energy materials to market-ready products and processes.
+The 127,000-square-foot laboratory in Golden, Colorado, USA, will enable collaboration with industry partners, universities and other DOE laboratories to accelerate laboratory-scale innovations in energy materials into market-ready products and processes.

 The U.S. Department of Energy’s (DOE’s) National Renewable Energy Laboratory (NREL) recently broke today on its new Energy Materials and Processing at Scale (EMAPS) facility on the east side of its South Table Mountain Campus in Golden, Colorado.
 The 127,000-square-foot laboratory will be a signature facility that will enable collaboration with industry partners, universities and other DOE laboratories to accelerate laboratory-scale innovations in energy materials to market-ready products and processes.